alexfernandez/alexfernandez.github.io/2016/get-ahead-of-the-curve.md

-something I had been working on in my spare time as part of the [milliearth](https://github.com/alexfernandez/milliearth) project I mentioned before.
+something I had been working on in my spare time as part of the [milliearth](https://github.com/alexfernandez/milliearth) project I have mentioned before.
 We finally scheduled it in 2013.
 All the 70 available places in Meetup were gone in about four minutes, which goes to show how popular the subject was.
 It was
 [unfortunately taped (in Spanish)](https://vimeo.com/62771422).
 You can see how nervous I was.
-Even though I was very nervous, it was a great experience!
+Even so it was a great experience!
+Since then I have been involved in MadridJS, and today I help organize monthly talks.
 </p>

 ## Conclusion